Abandonment issues are created out of chaos and heartbreak

 Abandonment issues stem from your life experiences when you felt alone and could not rely on your loved ones to support you or take care of you.
 Abandonment leads to major trust issuesiBeing unable to open up to someone fearing their betrayal and commitment phobiaiThe inability to commit to a person due to some unaddressed fears or clinginess, depending on other factors (1).

 Abandonment can be either physical or emotional.
 Physical abandonment occurs if you went through physical neglect, lack of supervision, inadequate provision, or sexual/physical trauma.
-Emotional abandonment is when you felt neglected emotionally, or you had to hide your feelings to feel accepted.
+Emotional abandonment is when you feel neglected emotionally, or you have to hide your feelings to feel accepted.

 To know the fear of abandonment better, it is essential to understand why it develops.